 November 10 to November 14, 2021

-The architect Eugène Dhuicque was a great admirer of the art critic John Ruskin and his view of the ruin as a carrier of meaning.
-Ruskin's statement is apt in the context of this sunlit architectural work of art:
+Eugène Dhuicque, the architect of the power station, was a great admirer of art critic John Ruskin and his view of the ruin as a carrier of meaning.
+This statement by Ruskin sums it up as aptly as it is hopeful:

 Position 1 - View of Kronos Europe NV

 [This position offers a view of the present, which has a major influence on the choices that are made today.]

 Position 2 - View of the Langerbrugge Power Station by sunrise and sunset

 [This position offers a view of the visible past, which seems to slowly wither away.]

 Position 3 - View of the former fly ash dumb from the Langerbrugge Power Station

 [This position offers a view of the consequences of a past that seems to have been disappeared forever in the green of trees.]

 'Position 2 - View of the Langerbrugge Power Station' is inspired by the painting by the 'Meetjesland' painter Karel De Bondt (1888–1974) with the title: Vue de la Lys à Laethem-Saint-Martin au coucher de soleil / View of the Leie in Sint-Martens-Latem at sunset, 1921.
 A hundred years later I thought I recognized the Langerbrugge power station in the black shadows on this canvas.